wp-plugins/wp-display-users/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides that allows you to display **Users** in any custom template, page and widgetized sidebar.
-It includes the abilities to display name, description, email, URL.

 == Description ==

 This plugin provides that allows you to display **Users** in any custom template, page and widgetized sidebar.
-It includes the abilities to display name, description, email, URL.

 = Features =